chainstacklabs/developer-hub-content/coding-articles/yehia-article-thegraph/Article.md

 },[])
 ```

 Now run your project `yarn dev` and check the console.
-You should see the same query result from the graph studio
+You should see the same query result from graph studio.

 <figure>
   <img src="./images/console_output.png" alt="uniswap deployed on the graph studio">